alexvcasillas/alexvcasillas/README.md

 <br />

-Principal Software Engineer Based in Spain 🇪🇸, working at Toptal, highly motivated, self-taught technology developer who's been playing around with computers since my early days.
+Principal Software Engineer Based in Spain 🇪🇸, building software, highly motivated, self-taught technology developer who's been playing around with computers since my early days.

 Here are some social media links that you might be interested in taking a look at!